fricciardi/datetime2/docs/timeofday.rst

    string.
 The formatting directives are a subset of those accepted by :meth:`datetime.date.strftime`, and their meaning does not depend on the underlying C library (i.e. there are no platform variations).
-The table below lists the accepted formatting directives, all other character are not interpreted.
+The table below lists the accepted formatting directives, all other characters are not interpreted.

    +-----------+-------------------------------------------+-------+
    | Directive | Meaning                                   | Notes |